-It is generally required that each international student submit an affidavit of support and bank statement indicating that the applicant has access to funds at least equal to one full year of tuition plus living and personal expenses in the United States.
-See program requirements.
+International Students are required to submit a statement of financial verification (bank or government statement) indicating that that the prospective student or student's sponsor have on account a sum of money sufficient to pay tuition, room, board, and expenses for one academic year.
+It is generally required that each international student also submits an affidavit of support and bank statement indicating that the applicant has access to funds at least equal to one full year of tuition plus living and personal expenses in the United States.